DataSeer/dataseer-web/README.md

 It will run ``mongodump`` every day (at 00:00).
 To restore data, go to the desired save directory & run ``mongorestore``.

-Note: There is one directory per day (0/ is used for monday, 1/ is used for thusday, etc).
-If you want to restore data from the last Friday, you must use the directory **./db-save/4/dump/**.
+Note: There is one directory per day (0/ is used for monday, 1/ is used for tuesday, etc).
+If you want to restore data from the last friday, you must use the directory **./db-save/4/dump/**.

 **Important: it only backup/restore mongodb data.
 Files stored on FileSystem are not managed by this script.**